longfellowone/field-services/README.md

 ## Potential Errors

-It make take a few seconds for the containers to start up.
+It may take a few seconds for the containers to start up.
 If you are getting errors, first try shutting down and restarting the containers

 ```Error: Http response at 400 or 500 level```
 Issue connecting to Envoy, check envoy has not crashed